 R v C (Liverpool Crown Court) – This was a Murder trial involving several defendants.
 The Defence QC fell ill after several weeks of trial.
-The trial judge requested that I took over the conduct of the trial at a critical stage and allowed two days for preparation.
+The trial judge requested that this QC took over the conduct of the trial at a critical stage and allowed only two days for preparation.

 R v W (Preston Crown Court) – Gangland Murder on the streets of Preston using an axe and a sword.
 The Defendants fell out in the dock after they started blaming one another.
-This ending in a savage fight taking place and several Prison Officers were needed to bring it to an end.
+This ended in a savage fight taking place and several Prison Officers were needed to bring the Defendants under control and remove them from court.
 All this violence was witnessed by the jury and all the Defendants were convicted.

 R v M (Manchester Crown Court) – Murder – A teenage boy savagely attacked and murdered a 2-year old girl whilst acting as a babysitter.

-R v G (Chester Crown Court) – Murder – Defendant who was part of a gang who kicked a man to death outside his home after he complained about the noise.
+R v G (Chester Crown Court) – Murder – Defendant who was part of a gang who kicked a man to death outside his home after he complained about the noise that they were making.